-RPM (Redhat Package Manager) is an powerful package management utility build for the Redhat based system.
+RPM (Redhat Package Manager) is a powerful package management utility build for the Redhat-based system.
 Which is responsible for the create distributable packages for your applications.
-It also used for the installing, updating and remove of packages from any Redhat based systems.
+It is also used for the installing, updating, and removal of packages from any Redhat-based systems.

-This tutorial, will help you to understand about uses of rpm command line utility.
-After reading this you will understand the installation, updation or removal of RPM packages from your system.
+This tutorial will help you to understand about uses of the rpm command-line utility.
+After reading this you will understand the installation, updating, or removal of RPM packages from your system.

 How to Install .rpm File